derhuerst/wifi-on-ice-portal-client/readme.md

 ```

+## Related

+- [`record-ice-movement`](https://github.com/derhuerst/record-ice-movement) – Record the movement of any ICE using the on-board WiFi.
+- [`sncf-wifi-portal-client`](https://github.com/derhuerst/sncf-wifi-portal-client) – Query information from the SNCF WiFi portal in French TGV trains.
+- [`digital-im-regio-portal-client`](https://github.com/derhuerst/digital-im-regio-portal-client) – Query information from the Digital im Regio portal in German Regio trains.
+- [`cd-wifi-client`](https://github.com/derhuerst/cd-wifi-client) – A client for the onboard WiFi portal of České dráhy (Czech Railways) trains.

 ## Contributing

 If you have a question or have difficulties using `wifi-on-ice-portal-client`, please double-check your code and setup first.
 If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/wifi-on-ice-portal-client/issues).